<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 How to Support

 Social camouflaging can be a very delicate subject to discuss with a loved one.
-If you suspect your young girl with autism is social camouflaging, check out the ways you can support this process below.
+If you suspect your autistic young girl is social camouflaging, check out the ways you can support this process below.

 • Earlier diagnosis

-If you have any reason to believe that your child has autism, it is important to get them diagnosed sooner rather than later.
-Doing so prevents your child with autism from being misdiagnosed or undiagnosed, and receiving the proper support or treatment.
+If you have any reason to believe that your child is autistic, it is important to get them diagnosed sooner rather than later.
+Doing so prevents your autistic child from being misdiagnosed or undiagnosed, and receiving the proper support or treatment.
 As discussed earlier, this is especially important for young girls and women, as an earlier diagnosis might prevent social camouflaging tactics, and mitigate the risk of the negative effects social camouflaging can have on young girls’ identity.

-Unfortunately, society can cast a negative light on individuals with autism.
+Unfortunately, society can cast a negative light on autistic individuals.
 Behaviors like stimming or fixated interests can be seen as more of a deficit than a strength.
-For anyone with autism and anyone who has a loved one with autism, society’s perception can be heartbreaking and difficult to navigate, and is one of the many reasons why young girls may be inclined to social camouflage.
+For anyone diagnosed as autistic and anyone who has an autistic loved one, society’s perception can be heartbreaking and difficult to navigate, and one of the many reasons why young girls may be inclined to social camouflage.
 How we frame autism in our language matters.
-Utilizing more of a strengths-based approach rather than a deficit one when considering the characteristics of autism can have a huge influence on how an individual with autism perceives themselves.
+Utilizing more of a strengths-based approach rather than a deficit one when considering the characteristics of autism can have a huge influence on how an autistic individual perceives themselves.

 mother-daughter-having-strength-based-conversationFor an individual with a disability, positive self-talk is imperative in having a positive mindset about their different abilities.
-For young girls and women with autism, having this conversation early can make a huge difference in whether or not they feel inclined to mask characteristics of their autism.
-Positive discussions may start off with the young girl or women acknowledging their strengths and differences, and discussing how that has positively impacted their experiences.
+For young autistic girls and women, having this conversation early can make a huge difference in whether or not they feel inclined to mask the characteristics of their autism.
+Positive discussions may start with the young girl or woman acknowledging their strengths and differences, and discussing how that has positively impacted their experiences.

-• If you know a young girl or woman with autism who does social camouflage, work with them on finding situations where they may not have to social camouflage as much.
+• If you know an autistic young girl or woman who does social camouflage, work with them on finding situations where they may not have to social camouflage as much

 Excessive social camouflaging can be detrimental, but there are some situations when it might be useful.
 Working with your loved one to figure out those situations where they may not have to social camouflage as much might increase their happiness and confidence in their identity.

-While this article focuses on how to best support young girls and women with autism who social camouflage their autistic features, it is important to note that social camouflaging could be common amongst many individuals with autism, regardless of their gender.
-The tips above could be useful and applied to anyone with autism who social camouflages, and it is important to always ask an individual with autism how they would like to be supported in minimizing social camouflaging.
+While this article focuses on how to best support autistic young girls and women who social camouflage their autistic features, it is important to note that social camouflaging could be common amongst many autistic individuals, regardless of their gender.
+The tips above could be useful and applied to any autistic individual who social camouflages and it is important to always ask an autistic person how they would like to be supported in minimizing social camouflaging.

 References